Adult Mental Health Services

 You can visit www.michigan.gov to explore detailed resources, including phone numbers and contact details for local assistance.

-If you suspect or witness abuse involving someone receiving mental health services, use the provided phone numbers on trusted websites like www.michigan.gov to report it immediately.
+If you suspect or witness abuse involving someone receiving mental health services, contact the National Domestic Violence Hotline immediately.

 Yes, many states offer initiatives during Older Americans Month to promote well-being among older adults.
 You may also look into programs like the Family Independence Program for additional support options.